nicolasfauchereau/affordability_in_nz/README.rst

 Web maps of affordability for various New Zealand (NZ) cities.
 Focused on rent, commute, parking, and car ownership costs relative to income.

-Thanks heaps to the `MRCagney <http://www.mrcagney.co.nz>`_ for donating to this projet!

 Requirements
 ============
 - Python >= 3.4 along with the Python modules in ``requirements.txt``; for data processing